EGGS-Experiment/Data/super resolution/readme.txt

-The experimental data will be uploaded here soon
+The experimental data will be uploaded here within a week.